kfoura/kfoura/README.md

 - Interested in backend systems, ML, and developer tools
 - Building projects that are practical, fast, and reliable
 - Currently working on: [Doom-RL](https://github.com/kfoura/Doom-RL) and [physics-engine](https://github.com/kfoura/physics-engine)
-- Currently Learning: Reinforcement Learning and OpenGL
+- Currently Learning: Reinforcement Learning, OpenGL, and Go

 ---